Best Small Towns in Florida Under 10,000 Residents

 Many of the Best small towns in Florida are located near Florida’s springs.
 We consider this a positive attribute when evaluating a small town.
 The springs were gathering places for Native Americans and settlers.
 Small towns emanated from these spots.

 Lastly, we considered the town’s accessibility and amenities.
-While small towns may be off the beaten path, we wanted to ensure that they had the necessary facilities for visitors, such as accommodations, restaurants, and shops.
+While Florida small towns may be off the beaten path, we wanted to ensure that they had the necessary amenities for visitors, such as accommodations, restaurants, and shops.

 List of the 50 Best Small Towns in Florida